Static Image of the North Wall

 Domestic honey bees were brought to North America by early European settlers.
 Father Pandosy has been credited with establishing honey bees in the Okanagan Valley in south Kelowna.
 Domestic bees have been increasingly threatened by use of weedkillers, pesticides and other chemicals.

-Pre-contact, the cedar tree was a vitally important source of fibre for basket making.These baskets carried roots and berries and served as cradle baskets for babies.
+Pre-contact, the cedar tree was a vitally important source of fibre for many purposes including basket making.These baskets carried roots and berries and served as cradles for babies.
 If woven tightly enough the baskets served as cooking pots.
 People would heat up stones in a fire and then add the stones into the water tight basket to cook meals.
 Cedar root baskets are very durable and many have survived many years of use and storage." information from the Lake Country Museum.

-Other plants were important sources of fibre: Indian hemp and hazelnut roots were both used.
+Other plants,such as Indian hemp and hazelnut roots were important sources of fibre.

 Okanagan and Secwepemc Technology